lettre/lettre/website/src/creating-messages/email.md

 #### Simple example

 The `email` part builds email messages.
 For now, it does not support attachments.
-An email is built using an `EmailBuilder`.
+An email is built using an `Email` builder.
 The simplest email could be:

 ```rust
 # #[cfg(feature = "builder")]